Amazing Tuscan Day Trips From Florence By Train

 The dome covering the Baptistery is actually two domes, which produces an odd acoustical effect.
 For a tip, the guards will sing and you can hear the melodic reverberations.
 Like the Leaning Tower, the Baptistery is on unstable soil and leans slightly toward the Duomo.

 When you're done on the stunning Field of Miracles, visit the historic town itself, strolling along the Arno River.
 There are museums, palazzos, and piazzas to check out.
+Here are my tips for visiting Pisa.

 The best museum in Pisa is undoubtedly the Palazzo Blu.
 Every year, the iconic blue building holds exhibitions of important modern artists (Chagall, Dali, Miro, and Toulouse- Lautrec were recently featured).
 You can also gaze at the last mural ever painted by Keith Haring, Tuttomondo.